 In Florida, there are a few presumptions as to the paternity of a child.
 These include, when a child is born to a married woman, the husband is automatically deemed the father of the child.
 However, when a child is born to an unmarried woman, actions will need to be taken to formally establish the paternity of a child.
 Although some paternity is established through voluntary methods, others require legal paternity actions and court orders.
 In Florida, to protect your rights, it is encouraged to bring an action to determine proper paternity of a child and provide you with a legal order establishing your paternal connection to the child.
 However, these actions can become overwhelming and confusing.
-Therefore, we encourage you to seek aid from your Pensacola Child Custody Attorney to ensure your rights and your child are protected.
+Therefore, we encourage you to seek aid from your child custody attorney to ensure your rights and your child are protected.

 When a child is born to an unmarried woman, the parents may voluntarily acknowledge the paternity of the child at any point.
 However, voluntarily acknowledgement requires both the mother and alleged father to sign a Voluntary Acknowledgment of Paternity and there is a 60 day period where either parent may revoke the acknowledgment.
 This document is binding, signed under oath, and provides the father with all legal rights and responsibilities to the child, just as a court order would.
 However, if you are seeking to establish paternity of a child, and the other parent is unwilling to voluntarily acknowledge the paternity or revoked their acknowledgement you will need to proceed with a paternity action in court.